scionproto/scion/doc/BeaconExtensions.md

 Additionally, each triplet also contains the latency in ms of the peering link attached to the peering interface.

-In core segments, both child pairs and peering triplets are omitted.
+In core segments, both child pairs and peering triplets are omitted, since there can be no peering or shortcut paths in such segments.

 #### Concrete Format Latency